Akar1881/skyblock-render-enhanced/modrinth_description.md

 NPCs remain visible so important Skyblock entities are not hidden.

 ### Party Member Rendering
 Hypixel party members are automatically rendered for better coordination during events or boss fights.
+Party members' slayer bosses are also always visible.

 ### Lightweight and Efficient
-Designed to run smoothly in busy Skyblock environments.
+Designed to run smoothly in busy Skyblock environments with optimized caching and minimal performance impact.

 ---